Things to Know BEFORE moving to Dallas [2019 Guide]

 To put this in perspective, a study from the Texas A&M University released shows that the freeways between Dallas and Ft.
 Worth are the 5th most clogged freeways in the entire US.
 The average driver living in Dallas will spend about 45 hours sitting in traffic compared to the US average of 33 hours that most drivers spend sitting in traffic.

-Zillow.com shows exactly how rapidly the median home value in Dallas is rising thanks to their thriving and flourishing housing market.
+Zillow.com shows exactly how rapidly the median home value in Dallas is rising thanks to its thriving and flourishing housing market.
 The average Dallas home is worth $162,000.
 Rent is also among the highest the nation rating 18th among the largest 50 cities in the US with the average one-bedroom residence running $1,241 per month and a two-bedroom residence running $1,725 per month.

 While these rental rates are staggering due to all the folks moving to the Dallas area, they are nothing compared to some cities such as Los Angeles or New York cities where prices of $2,000 - $2,500 or even more are common.